james-d-mitchell/mt3501-lnotes-generator/content/09-diagonal.md

 ::: {.thm}
-[]{#thm-diagonalisation label="thm-diagonalisation"} Let $V$ be a finite-dimensional vector space and let $T: V\to V$ be a linear transformation.
+[]{#thm-diagonalisation label="thm-diagonalisation"} Let $V$ be a finite-dimensional vector space and let $T: V\longrightarrow V$ be a linear transformation.
 Then the following are equivalent:

 1.  $T$ is diagonalisable;